-1. Delete 9.1.1 in its entirety and insert in its place the following:
+- 1. Delete 9.1.1 in its entirety and insert in its place the following: - 9.1.1 "Gas.

-9.1.1 "Gas.
 Equipment using gas and related gas piping shall be in accordance with the International Fuel Gas Code (IFGC), NFPA 54, National Fuel Gas Code, or NFPA 58, Liquefied Petroleum Gas Code, as may be applicable and as adopted by the applicable Chapters of the Rules and Regulations of the Safety Fire Commissioner.
 (Refer to Table 1.4.4, CODES REFERENCE GUIDE.
 Existing installations, subject to approval of the authority having jurisdiction, shall be permitted to be continued in service."

-9.1.1.1 Where fuel gases are used in new buildings and facilities in Chapters 12, 14, 16, 18, 20, 22, 26, 28, 30, 32, 34, 36, 38, 40 and 42 fuel gases detection and warning equipment shall be installed in accordance with NFPA 715 Standard for the Installation of Fuel Gases Detection and Warning Equipment\as adopted in Rules and Regulations of the safety Fire Commissioner Chapter 120-3-3.

-9.1.1.2 Where fuel gas equipment is replaced or installed new in existing buildings and facilities in Chapters 13, 15, 17, 19, 21, 23, 26, 29, 31, 33, 35, 37, 39, 40 and 42 fuel gases detection and warning equipment shall be installed in accordance with NFPA 715 Standard for the Installation of Fuel Gases Detection and Warning Equipment\as adopted in Rules and Regulations of the safety Fire Commissioner Chapter 120-3-3.

-4. Delete 9.2.1 in its entirety and substitute in its place the following:

-9.2.1 "Air Conditioning, Heating, Ventilating, Ductwork, and Related Equipment.
-Air conditioning, heating, ventilating ductwork, and related equipment shall be in accordance with the-International Mechanical Code (IMC), as adopted by the Georgia Department of Community Affairs.
-(Refer to -Table 1.4.4, -CODES REFERENCE GUIDE)"

-5. Add paragraph 9.2.3.1 to read as follows:

-9.2.3.1 Where required by Chapters 16, 26, 28, and 30 domestic cooking equipment designed for residential use shall comply with one of the following:

-(a) It shall be provided with a recirculating residential hood.

-(b) The ceiling above the stove shall be covered with Type X or other firerated gypsum board a minimum of 5/8 inch (15.88 mm) thick or a noncombustible material.

-(c) Where domestic cooking equipment designed for residential use is installed and has a residential hood that is vented, the hood shall be vented directly through an outside wall to the outside of the building.
-The vent pipe shall not pass through any combustible or limited combustible floor, combustible or limited combustible floor/ceiling assembly, or combustible or limited combustible attic space.

-56. Delete section 9.3 in its entirety and substitute in its place the following:

-9.3.1 " \General.
-Smoke control systems, where required or permitted by Chapters 11 through 42, shall be designed, installed, tested, and maintained in conformance with Section 909 of the International Fire Code (IFC), as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner."

-9.3.2 "Detention, holding or processing cell(s) which are used for the containment of an individual for not more than two hours in a 12-hour period shall not be required to be provided with vent openings, smoke shafts, or an engineered smoke control system to provide ventilation provided each cell is monitored by closed circuit television or dedicated personnel located outside the holding area and which have visual supervision of the cell(s)."

-78. Delete subsection 9.4.2.1 in its entirety and substitute in its place the following:
+- 2. Add a new paragraph 9.1.1.1 to read as follows: - 9.1.1.1 Where fuel gases are used in new buildings and facilities in Chapters 12, 14, 16, 18, 20, 22, 26, 28, 30, 32, 34, 36, 38, 40 and 42 fuel gases detection and warning equipment shall be installed in accordance with NFPA 715 Standard for the Installation of Fuel Gases Detection and Warning Equipment as adopted in Rules and Regulations of the safety Fire Commissioner Chapter 120-3-3. - 3.
+Add a new paragraph 9.1.1.2 to read as follows: - 9.1.1.2 Where fuel gas equipment is replaced or installed new in existing buildings and facilities in Chapters 13, 15, 17, 19, 21, 23, 26, 29, 31, 33, 35, 37, 39, 40 and 42 fuel gases detection and warning equipment shall be installed in accordance with NFPA 715 Standard for the Installation of Fuel Gases Detection and Warning Equipment as adopted in Rules and Regulations of the safety Fire Commissioner Chapter 120-3-3. - 4.
+Delete 9.2.1 in its entirety and substitute in its place the following: - 9.2.1 "Air Conditioning, Heating, Ventilating, Ductwork, and Related Equipment.
+Air conditioning, heating, ventilating ductwork, and related equipment shall be in accordance with the International Mechanical Code (IMC), as adopted by the Georgia Department of Community Affairs.
+(Refer to Table 1.4.4, CODES REFERENCE GUIDE)" - 5.
+Delete section 9.3 in its entirety and substitute in its place the following: - 9.3.1 "\General.
+Smoke control systems, where required or permitted by Chapters 11 through 42, shall be designed, installed, tested, and maintained in conformance with Section 909 of the International Fire Code (IFC), as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner." - 6.
+Add a new subsection 9.3.2 to read as follows: - 9.3.2 "Detention, holding or processing cell(s) which are used for the containment of an individual for not more than two hours in a 12-hour period shall not be required to be provided with vent openings, smoke shafts, or an engineered smoke control system to provide ventilation provided each cell is monitored by closed circuit television or dedicated personnel located outside the holding area and which have visual supervision of the cell(s)." - 7.
+Delete subsection 9.4.2.1 in its entirety and substitute in its place the following: